ProjectMerge/merge-legacy/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `MERGEd` for your own use.
+You can ignore this section if you are building `merged` for your own use.

-MERGEd/MERGE-cli binaries are not included in the MERGE-Qt.app bundle.
+merged/merge-cli binaries are not included in The Merge-Qt.app bundle.

-If you are building `MERGEd` or `MERGE-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `merged` or `merge-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: